MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/data-xml-web-resources.md

 ---
-title: "Data (XML) Web resources (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Data (XML) Web resources (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "Learn about using data (XML) Web resources to save and access data." ms.custom: "" ms.date: 10/31/2017